tensorlayer/TensorLayer/docs/user/tutorial.rst

 Denoising Autoencoder (DAE)
 --------------------------------------

-Autoencoder is a unsupervised learning models which able to extract representative features, it has become more widely used for learning generative models of data and Greedy layer-wise pre-train.
+Autoencoder is a unsupervised learning models which is able to extract representative features, it has become more widely used for learning generative models of data and Greedy layer-wise pre-train.
 For vanilla Autoencoder see `Deeplearning Tutorial`_.